NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/BreakoutSession-Atlases.md

 Netter's Atlas of Human Anatomy and a partner with the OpenAnatomy Project in the creation of TA2Viewer (https://ta2viewer.openanatomy.org).

+We also hope to be joined by members of the UCLA Cardiac Arrythmia Center and the [Amara Yad](https://www.uclahealth.org/medical-services/heart/arrhythmia/about-us/amara-yad-project) project, who are developing open atlases based on a particularly noble cause.
+Their first atlas, is an open access cardiac atlas: [Atlas of Cardiac Anatomy Vol. 1](https://drive.google.com/file/d/1yvaYaKXc517YzPWJL474dS_FlLH4_Cwe/view).

 ## Rough schedule:

 - Community presentations about atlas development (please contribute!)